jerryyhl/NwHacks2019/Project ideas.md

 - Finger printer scanner/facial recognition smart door
 	- camera that takes pictures to send to phone to see who's at the door
 - Snapchat spectacle type glasses

+# Mason
+A hardware wallet that uses a fingerprint scanner to unlock.
+After it unlocks, it uses USB Keyboard API to output the password.
+The website that you are on can be selected by using the joystick and the screen attached.

+The board has a random generator and generates new random passwords for each site.

+We were also thinking about using facial recognition and a pin (0-9)x4 digits.

+Dump all passwords to computer.
+Dump all passwords to comptuer but encrypted.

+Use Analog pin to generate random data.

+Perhaps be able to backup passwords to a cloud database.

+There should be some way that a user can tag new sites/send them to their arduino so that they can select them on the arduino screen.